How Christians Do Spiritual Devotions to Grow Spiritually

-God’s words say, “Every one of you must take time away from every person, matter, and object for your personal spiritual devotionals, where you will be able to bring peace to your heart and quiet yourself before God.
-You should have your own individual devotional notes where you can record your knowledge of God’s word and how your spirit has been moved, regardless of whether what you write down is profound or superficial.
-Quiet your heart before God with intention.
-If you can dedicate one or two hours to a true spiritual life during the day, then your life that day will feel enriched and your heart will be bright and clear.
-If you live this kind of spiritual life on a daily basis, then you will be able to give your heart to God more and more, your spirit will become stronger and stronger, your condition will become better and better, you will become more capable of walking the path led by the Holy Spirit, and God will bestow more and more blessings upon you.”
-From these words we know that if we want to achieve good results in spiritual devotions and gain the work of the Holy Spirit, we should spend one or two hours a day in practicing putting away family or work matters with intention, quieting our hearts before God and praying for Him to lead us to understand His words in a quiet place.
+God’s words say, “Every one of you must have a time for your devotions, a time when you put aside people, events, and things; settle your heart and quiet yourself before God.
+Everyone must keep individual devotional notes, recording their knowledge of God’s word and how their spirit is moved, regardless of whether they are profound or superficial; everyone must consciously quiet their heart before God.
+If you can dedicate one or two hours each day to true spiritual life, then your life that day will feel enriched and your heart will be bright and clear.
+If you live this kind of spiritual life every day, then your heart will be able to return more into God’s possession, your spirit will become stronger and stronger, your condition will constantly improve, you will become more capable of walking the path on which the Holy Spirit leads, and God will bestow increased blessings upon you.”
+From these words we know that if we want to achieve good results in spiritual devotions and gain the work of the Holy Spirit, we should spend one or two hours a day practicing setting aside family or work matters with intention, quieting our hearts before God and praying for Him to lead us to understand His words in a quiet place.
 Only in this way can we be able to pour our whole hearts into God’s words.
-When God sees our hearts of seeking the truth, He will enlighten and guide us.
+When God sees our truth-seeking hearts, He will enlighten and guide us.
 This way, not only will we be able to have some understanding of God’s will, we will also come to know our own shortcomings and deficiencies.
 In addition, we should take our devotional notes every day, recording at any time how our spirits have been enlightened, so that we can read and ponder over these notes at ordinary times.
 By practicing quieting our hearts before God like this every day, we will be spiritually keen and be able to seek God more when encountering matters.
 This being so, we will grow closer and closer to God and our life will grow quickly.

 Second, we should not read God’s words in an aimless way; we should read God’s words pertaining to our practical difficulties and shortcomings.

 Spiritual devotion should focus on solving practical problems and difficulties.
 Only thus can we be able to better understand God’s will and requirements and bring God’s words into real life to solve our practical problems.
 Only spiritual devotion that achieves such a result is true spiritual devotion.
 However, most of the time, we just keep to the outward practices in our spiritual devotions.
 When we open up the word of God but have no idea what to read, we just aimlessly flick through the book and read what we see.
 As a result, because we read God’s words without any objectives and don’t seek the truths after that, our problems still remain as before.
 This kind of spiritual devotion won’t achieve any results.
-God’s words say, “When you eat and drink the words of God, you must measure your own real state against them.
-That is, after you discover the shortcomings in yourself during your real experiences, you must be capable of finding a path to practice, and turning your back on your incorrect motivations and notions.
-If you always try hard in this and you always pour your heart into these things, you will have a path to follow, you will not feel empty, and thus you will be able to maintain a proper state.
-Only then will you be someone who carries a burden in your own life, and only then will you be someone who has faith.”
+God’s words say, “When you eat and drink the words of God, you must measure the reality of your own state against them.
+That is, when you discover your shortcomings in the course of your real experience, you must be capable of finding a path to practice, of turning your back on your incorrect motivations and notions.
+If you always strive for these things and pour your heart into achieving them, then you will have a path to follow, you will not feel empty, and thus you will be able to maintain a normal state.
+Only then will you be someone who carries a burden in your own life, who has faith.”